rizzimatheus/go-micro/README.md

 ```

 ## [✔] Logger
-Service to track events, using MongoDB.
+Service for event registration using MongoDB.

 ### Packages Used
 **Routes:**